SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/SRM/Embedding_a_Resource_Manager_component.md

 ##### Passing exposers

-From DataMiner 10.3.1/10.4.0 onwards, you can pass resource exposers as a filter by object ID, by using the "filter" option. you can use this to show the corresponding resource bands on the timeline.
+From DataMiner 10.3.1/10.4.0 onwards, you can pass resource exposers as a filter by object ID, by using the "filter" option.
+You can use this to show the corresponding resource bands on the timeline.

 > [!TIP]
 > See also: [YAxisResource session variable examples](xref:YAxisResource_Shape_Data_Examples#passing-exposers-with-a-filter)